dfinity/quill/docs/cli-reference/quill-scanner-qr-code.md

 ## Remarks

 The `quill scanner-qr-code` command is used to provide an always-accessible shortcut to a QR scanner that can send the messages that Quill generates; you can also [click here to go there directly][qr].
-Quill commands that sign update calls take a `--qr` parameter to ouptut such a QR code; another tool's messages, if output in JSON format, can be turned into a QR code via [`quill qr-code`].
+Quill commands that sign update calls take a `--qr` parameter to output such a QR code; another tool's messages, if output in JSON format, can be turned into a QR code via [`quill qr-code`].

 The QR code reader may not show field names of the response, but rather show field numbers, obscuring the meaning of the response.
 You can use the [didc] tool's `hash` command to convert a field name to a field number, in order to make sense of the output; for example, `didc hash 'voting_power'` produces 3871395629.